Are There 4-Week Medical Assistant Programs?

 Becoming a Medical Assistant Through the CMA Exam

-It is possible to obtain your medical assistant certification by simply taking the Certified Medical Assistant (CMA) exam through the AAMA.
+It is possible to obtain your medical assistant certification by taking the Certified Medical Assistant (CMA) exam through the AAMA.
 You’ll just need to have the right qualifications.

 -